 1. PurseN Tiara Small Weekender Jewelry Case

 Tangled necklaces are the worst (with bent earring backs coming in at a close second).
 This jewelry case from PurseN can help your mom avoid both.
 It’s measures in at 4″ x 4.5″ x 3″ so it’s easy pack-able, but has a ton of removable clear pouches and pockets to accommodate all of your jewelry.
 Better yet, why not fill it with some jewelry?
 Imagine the surprise on your mom’s face after opening this case to find a stunning emerald necklace inside!
 If you want to check out some beautiful gemstone jewelry then you can visit Haruni here ..
-Then watch this video to see how it works.
-PurseN also comes in a ton of different colors and sizes to match your luggage or style.
+Then watch this video to see how PurseN works.
+It also comes in a ton of different colors and sizes to match your luggage or style.

 Starting at $44 at Amazon.com.

 2. Travelon Anti-Theft Messenger Bag

 We all hear the horror stories about bags getting cut or rummaged through, or your personal info getting skimmed by an RFID reader.
 This is why it is worth getting travel insurance before your visit!
 Of course, use a comparison site like Call Wiser to keep costs down.
 I’m not sure how common this is, but if it happened while your mom is in a different country, the last thing you want is for her to deal with that headache.
 This bag features slash-proof nylon, and a slash-proof cross body strap.
 It also has locking compartments and RDIF-blocking card and passport slots.

 Starting at $40 at Amazon.com.

 3. Cacala 100% Cotton Pestemal Turkish Bath Towel